What Are Product Listing Ads?

 Equally important to the data that goes into your product feed is the way you choose to structure shopping campaigns in Google or Bing.

-Product listing ad campaigns can be structured by top performing products, brand vs. non-brand traffic, highest margin products, etc.
+Product listing ad campaigns may be structured by top performing products, brand vs. non-brand traffic, highest margin products, etc.

 It’s important to evaluate what your number one KPI is for shopping campaigns (commonly revenue or ROAS), then build a grouping of campaigns to support that KPI.
 Of course, campaigns will evolve and change over time depending their performance.